Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 \subsubsection{Application}

-In this subsection, we apply SyNBEATS and the other estimators we consider to estimate the effect of Proposition 99 on California.
-Specifically, we train the model to predict smoking rates in California during years prior to 1989, and apply the model out-of-sample to predict California smoking rates in 1989 onward.
-Our estimated treatment effects correspond to the difference between these predictions and the actual, observed smoking rates in California during these years.
+In this subsection, we apply SyNBEATS and the other estimators we consider to estimate the effect of Proposition 99 on cigarette sales in California.
+Specifically, we train the model to predict cigarette sales per capita in California during years prior to 1989, and apply the model out-of-sample to predict California cigarette sales per capita in 1989 onward.
+Our estimated treatment effects correspond to the difference between these predictions and the actual, observed cigarette sales per capita in California during these years.
 The results of this exercise are displayed in Figure \ref{f:smoking_real_comparison}.
-Using SyNBEATS, we estimate that Proposition 99 reduced cigarette sales per capita by 18.41 packs in the ten years following its passage; in contrast, over the same time horizon, the other estimators imply reductions of 19.49 packs (SC) and 27.35 packs (TWFE).
+Using SyNBEATS, we estimate that Proposition 99 reduced cumulative cigarette sales per capita by a total of 192 packs in the ten years following its passage.
+Over the same time horizon, the other estimators imply reductions of 207 packs (SC) and 292 packs (TWFE).
+In relative terms, the SyNBEATS estimate corresponds to a reduction in cigarette sales of 22\% (p=0.03).\footnote{As suggested above, we use randomization inference and assume California was randomly treated.
+Specifically, our p-value is derived from a placebo test over pseudo-treated units.
+We estimate a percentage reduction in smoking that is as large as California's in only one of the 38 placebo states we consider.}